 If you have concerns about a saline or silicone implant, the IDEAL IMPLANT® is a unique design that addresses some of the shortcomings of traditional saline implants.
 In addition to a flexible silicone outer shell, this implant has a network of silicone membranes within the implant.
 This structure gives it a feel similar to a silicone implant even though it is filled with saline.
 It is an excellent option for those wanting a better feeling saline implant without the uncertainties of silicone gel.

 Because they are filled with saline and not silicone gel, MRIs are not necessary to detect leakage in the IDEAL IMPLANT®.
 In addition, the surgeon has some flexibility when filling the implant to adjust its size.

 Dr. Slack was involved with the clinical research needed to bring these implants to market, so he is one of the few plastic surgeons in the Allen, McKinney, Plano and Frisco area with the training necessary to offer this option to his patients.

 The most important thing to remember as you make the decisions about your breast augmentation is that you are unique.
 Your choices should reflect what is best for you and your particular circumstances.

 Dr. Slack is available to help you sort through all of your options.
-Schedule a free consultation today to discuss saline, silicone, and any other questions you might have about breast augmentation.
+Schedule a consultation today to discuss saline, silicone, and any other questions you might have about breast augmentation.